Produce a Documentary Show

 - 1Daily experiences.Advertisement

-- 2Ordinary people.They are the common people you see every day while on your way to work, while leafing through newspaper and magazine stands or as you go out for a run.
-People you seldom notice like cab drivers, street sweepers, village security guards, vendors, front desk representatives, hotel bell boys, or the lifeguard at the beach could be a good source of story idea.Advertisement
+- 2They are the common people you see every day while on your way to work, while leafing through newspaper and magazine stands or as you go out for a run.
+People you seldom notice like cab drivers, street sweepers, village security guards, vendors, front desk representatives, hotel bell boys, or the lifeguard at the beach could be a good source of story idea.Ordinary people.Advertisement

 - 4Non-government advocacy groups.